Rise of Genghis Khan: Battle of Dalan Baljut (1187/1193)

-In 1193, Jamukha assembled 30,000 men and moved in an arc from the north to flank Temüjin's position.
+Jamukha assembled 30,000 men and moved in an arc from the north to flank Temüjin's position.
 The two forces were evenly matched but Temüjin's side suffered slightly worse than Jamukha, and was forced to retreat to a defensible pass called Jerene near the Onon River.
 Despite Jamukha's victory, his harsh treatment of captives disgusted his allies so much that they defected to Temüjin, bringing with them 10,000 men.
 With less than 20,000 men at his side, Jamukha was no longer able to challenge Temüjin on the upper Kherlen River, and retreated further east.

+Modern historians such as Ratchnevsky and Timothy May consider it very likely that Temüjin spent a large portion of the decade following the clash at Dalan Baljut as a servant of the Jurchen Jin dynasty in North China.
+Zhao Hong recorded that the future Genghis Khan spent several years as a slave of the Jin.
+Formerly seen as an expression of nationalistic arrogance, the statement is now thought to be based in fact, especially as no other source convincingly explains Temüjin's activities between Dalan Baljut and c.
+1195.
+Taking refuge across the border was a common practice both for disaffected steppe leaders and disgraced Chinese officials.
+Temüjin's reemergence having retained significant power indicates that he probably profited in the service of the Jin.
+As he would later go on to overthrow that state, such an episode, detrimental to Mongol prestige, was omitted from all their sources.
+Zhao Hong was bound by no such taboos.